top of page

 Did you grow up with some peculiar family tradition that you disliked or misjudged or worst of all took for granted, only to decades later realize that you would trade your entire goddamn fortune or even part of your body to go back and have one more taste of that old tradition because you now see that the family ritual that seemed like it was thwarting other more interesting events was itself the treasure and the things you thought were treasure were the dross?
 And in this case I want to tell you about how that tradition held my family together one terrible summer for my sister which I see now clear as day but didn’t always.

-This came up because I was talking to my brother the other day and we were asking each other where would you go if you could go back in time anywhere you wanted, and independent of each other or rather at the same time I should say we both said we’d go down to Cedar City, Utah, to the front room of our grandparents’ home, long rectangle that it was with brown-green carpet and brown-green sofa, the TV maybe twenty-five feet from where Grandpa sat in his wood rocking chair on the opposite end, and we’d be gathered around: Grandma and Grandpa, Mom and Dad, my sister Shauna, my brother Brian, and I. And Brian said he’d give ten thousand dollars to go back to that time and I said no way, I’d give a million and he said I’d give my left arm and I said I’d give my right arm and a million dollars and no one said anything after that.
+This came up because I was talking to my brother the other day and we were asking each other where would you go if you could go back in time anywhere you wanted in the history of time, and independent of each other or rather at the same time I should say we both said we’d go down to Cedar City, Utah, to the front room of our grandparents’ home, long rectangle that it was with brown-orange carpet and brown-green sofa, the TV across twenty-five feet from where Grandpa sat in his wood rocking chair on the opposite end, and we’d be gathered around: Grandma and Grandpa, Mom and Dad, my sister Shauna, my brother Brian, and I. And Brian said he’d give ten thousand dollars to go back to that time and I said no way, I’d give a million and he said I’d give my left arm and I said I’d give my right arm and a million dollars and no one said anything after that.

-As kids, we’d go down around the 4th of July to our grandparents’ house in Cedar City, which was five hours south of Salt Lake City along the freeway when the speed limit was 55, so the trip necessitated staying over a few nights and we’d have that experience of traveling with anticipation and arriving and staying over a few days and learning about our grandparents in the way you do when you are around someone at bedtime and sun-up and through all the uninteresting parts of the day.
-And that’s when my sister and brother and I would see that no matter what time we got up in the morning to take a leak that Grandpa was already up and working on the farm and Grandma was already up and breakfast was made, and it was impossible to wake up before they did.
-And that’s when we’d ride along to Coronet with Grandma in her huge magenta sedan to pickup some paper napkins and cups for that night’s barbeque, or we’d go with her to Lynn’s to get a watermelon, or some such as a way to kill time.
+As kids, we’d go down around the 4th of July to our grandparents’ house in Cedar City, which was five hours south of Salt Lake City along the freeway when the speed limit was 55 which was so as f***, so the trip necessitated staying over a few nights and we’d have that experience of traveling with anticipation and arriving and staying over a few days and learning about our grandparents in the way you do when you are around someone at bedtime and sun-up and through all the uninteresting parts of the day.
+And that’s when my sister and brother and I would see that no matter what time we got up in the morning to take a leak that Grandpa was already up and working on the farm and Grandma was already up and breakfast was made by her for each individual, and it was impossible to wake up before they did, and she'd sit at the table and greet each in turn as they arrived.
+And then later in the day we kids would ride along to Coronet with Grandma in her huge magenta Buick to pickup some paper napkins and cups for that night’s barbeque, or we’d go with her to Lynn’s to get a watermelon, or some such as a way to kill time.
 Or after a meal we’d take the leftover eggshells and cantaloupe rinds and put them in a bucket on the porch for Grandpa to feed the pigs the next morning or Grandma would have us in the backyard weeding for a minute or trimming the hedge or picking vegetables although truth be told we were lazy and didn’t help her much or we’d accompany her on her long walks around the track because she asked us to.

 But the point is here that my brother and sister and I craved the times when we were alone at our grandparents’ house and not in trouble or required to follow orders, and we’d play cards on our own like Uno or Skip-Bo, we’d play board games like Sorry or Trouble for hours, or turn down the TV quiet so no one could hear and watch a baseball game, or we’d walk around the college campus next door and look for aluminum cans to recycle for cash or buy Lemonheads in the vending machine or play around the outdoor Shakespeare stage that was empty in daytime or play in this little stream nearby and damn it up with smooth rocks.
 Or we’d look forward to the times when we had things planned in the evening with our parents like going up to the cabin and shooting rifles, that way our parents were around instead of visiting their old high school friends and such in town as they did in the daytime, and we felt like our parents were sort of intermediaries with our grandparents to help us relate to them.

 And at a quarter-to-ten every night Grandpa would tell us to get our pajamas on and by ten o’clock we had usually been chewed out once or twice to obey and right at ten, as instructed, Brian, Shauna, and I would sit in the front room on the sofa, with Grandma and Grandpa and Mom and Dad on four chairs, and Grandpa would turn on the big TV by hand to the local KSL evening news.
 Channel 5.
 Which was never something we did at home.
-And around the time the weatherman came on to tell us something we didn’t care about, Grandma would get up, go to the basement, bring up a bucket of homemade ice cream, then serve it up to us in little white plastic bowls and the ice cream was always pralines-and-cream, very buttery, and nutty, and at this moment my brother and sister and I would repent in our hearts and eat the ice cream with gratitude and we thought the ice cream itself was a pretty good tradition.
-And we’d eat the ice cream slowly because when the ice cream was done it was time for bed.
+Because there's never anything new on locals news.
+And around the time the weatherman came on to tell us something we didn’t care about, Grandma would get up, go to the basement, bring up a bucket of homemade ice cream, then serve it up to us in little white plastic bowls and the ice cream was always pralines-and-cream, very buttery, and nutty, and at this moment my brother and sister and I would repent in our hearts and eat the ice cream with gratitude and we thought the ice cream itself was a pretty good tradition along with the news.
+And we’d eat the ice cream slowly because when the ice cream was done it was time for bed, and how slowly could you eat it?
+Very.
 But at the time there didn’t seem anything special about watching the news together, and like I said, at the time I’m afraid to say we would have rather just gone up to our room alone and played cards or something instead of watching the news as a family.

-But the thing we loved most of all in Cedar City was going roller skating and Mom or Dad would drive us over to the rink for a couple hours around six, and we loved it, we loved it.
-Shauna, who looked older than she was, always had some guy who wanted to hold hands with her during the couples-only skates, while Brian and I had to sit out these slow romantic interludes but we’d race around the rink as much as we could otherwise and even though we weren’t very good we were brave and low to the ground and we didn’t mind falling, which is how you learn to rollerskate.
-And one summer night when Shauna was fifteen and Brian and I were younger, when Mom came to pick us up from the rink Shauna asked to stay until ten and Mom said she could but took me and Brian home.
+But the thing we loved most of all in Cedar City was going roller skating at the rink and Mom or Dad would drive us over for a couple hours around six, and we loved it, we loved it.
+Shauna, who looked older than she was, always had some guy who wanted to hold hands with her during the couples-only skates, while Brian and I had to sit out these slow romantic interludes but we’d race around the rink as much as we could otherwise and we were brave and low to the ground and we didn’t mind falling, which is how you learn to rollerskate.
+And one summer night when Shauna was fifteen, when Mom came to pick us up from the rink Shauna asked to stay until ten with a boy and Mom said she could but took me and Brian home.

 And when Grandpa talked he’d use his big right index finger to sort of keep the pace of the conversation, and he’d draw an invisible circle on the table over and over, and his hand was so big from farming I felt bad for the table and it seemed like if Grandpa wanted to he could carve right into the wood with his finger.
 And he told a story of being in sheep camp one winter in Nevada in the 1930s and how the earth was froze over with ice, well below zero, and the truck wouldn’t start and how he and the other two sheepherders, who were Mexicans, were low on provisions and it was too cold to take out a horse and how they kept taking turns talking about one man walking out of there and getting help and coming back for the other two, but time and time again they decided against it and stayed together night after night, gradually eating less and less and then nothing, but having plenty of fire they kept on a large sheet of metal atop the snow, and waiting it out together until the thaw and how the only thing that kept their spirits up was a big water pot, and they’d continually fill it will snow to boil for water and then remove it and let it cool a bit and use a big ladle to take a scoop and pass it around and share water from the same scoop again and again and how the heat of the fire and the pot atop the metal sheet naturally melted the snow and ice round about and under so that over time the area where they stood adjacent the fire was two feet then three feet then four feet down below the level of the frost-covered earth and one of the Mexicans announced that they had made a caldera.